-Earlier this week 3xCCIE-certified engineer, Tim Betz sat down to answer some questions about how companies have been managing shifting to remote work.
+Earlier this week 3xCCIE-certified engineer, Tim Betz sat down to answer some questions about how companies have been managing to shift to remote work.
 Tim is a consulting system engineer for Flagler Technologies in Boca Raton, Florida.

-As numerous companies around the world ask office staff to work from home, some are finding that they don’t have enough devices to send their employees home with.
-Unfortunately, the shift caused a shortage of laptops in the market and employees were left with only their desktops.
+As numerous companies around the world ask the office staff to work from home, some are finding that they don’t have enough devices to send their employees home with.
+Unfortunately, the shift caused a shortage of laptops in the market, and employees were left with only their desktops.

 One of Flagler’s clients fell victim to this shortage and reached out for assistance.
-After assessing the situation, Flagler was able to come up with a hybrid model for their employees to use.
-Flagler created a small, secure environment that allowed the organization to use their home devices to safely access corporate resources.
+After assessing the situation, Flagler was able to come up with a hybrid model for its employees to use.
+Flagler created remote worker security solutions that allowed the organization to use their home devices to safely access corporate resources.